 What about current Petrol and Diesel cars in India

 There was no comment on what will happen with current Petrol and Diesel cars in India.
 If they remain on roads then the whole model will fail.
-If manufacturers are asked to scrap them, there will be huge losses.
+Manufacturers cannot scrap them because this will be huge loss to business.
 India is one country where people use one car for more than 30 years despite having current car policy of India for only 15 years.

 Job loss due to electric cars

 As per 2016 data (source: economywatch.com) auto industry employs more than 25 million people.
 Considering this coming from some government data, that may not include people from unorganized sector.
-From Chaiwala standing outside company gate to water bottle supplier equal number of people dependent on automobile industry will be impacted.
+From Chaiwala standing outside company gate to water bottle supplier, there are associated vendors.
+These vendors and their employees make living out from automobile industry.
+All these will have great impact of electric cars policy in India.

 Why there is a job threat due to electric cars?